-CANCELLATION POLICY • Should you require to cancel or reschedule an appointment, please provide a minimum of 24 hours notice prior to the appointment.
-If you do not cancel or reschedule 24 hours prior to the appointment, a cancellation fee is charged as a matter of course, regardless of circumstance.
+CANCELLATION POLICY • Should you require to cancel or reschedule your appointment, please provide a minimum of 24 hours’ notice prior to the appointment.
+If you do not cancel or reschedule 24 hours or more prior to the appointment, a cancellation fee is charged as a matter of course, regardless of circumstance.
 If you are 20 minutes late, your appointment is considered canceled and you are responsible for paying for your appointment.
-The fee for missed or canceled appointments is to be remitted within 3 business days of the missed appointment as follows:
+The fee for missed or canceled appointments is to be remitted within 24 hours of the appointment in the following payment amount: